Yassmin-gamal/Pong_Game/README.md

 ## Dependencies
 - x86 assembly language
-- DOSBox
+- MASM assembler
-- x86 emulator
+- DOSBox (x86 emulator)

 ## How to play
 At first you shall choose to play in a single mode by pressing '**s**' so choosing the computer to be your second player or multiple mode by pressing '**m**'so you can play it with a friend.